-Before we dive into understanding how Klipper works, let’s understand the working of a typical 3D printer firmware.
+Before we dive into understanding how Klipper works, let’s understand the working of a typical 3D printer firmware, like Marlin.

 Typically, 3D printer firmware runs on a 3D printer controller board.
 The controller board is tasked with processing the Gcode file and controlling the printer’s operations.
 Here you can think of the controller board as the brain of your 3D printer.

 Without it, the stepper motors, heating elements, and other components of the 3D printer won’t be able to move and execute a print job.
 So all the print commands, including move and heating, are processed by this controller board.

 Klipper takes a different approach and uses an external single-board controller, like a Raspberry Pi, with the printer’s motherboard.
 The Raspberry Pi and the printers’ controller work in a master-slave configuration, with the Pi carrying out the majority of the tasks with its additional computing power.

 Klipper is designed such that the Raspberry Pi takes care of the entire Gcode processing and computing of the printers’ movements.
 This information is relayed to the printer’s motherboard, whose only function is to interface with the stepper motors and other hardware.